theochem/tinydft/README.rst

    reproduce the Rydberg spectral series well?
 (See https://en.wikipedia.org/wiki/Hydrogen_spectral_series#Rydberg_formula)

-2) Write a driver script ``driver.py``, which uses ``tinydft.py`` as a python module to compute the ionization potentials and electron affinities of all atoms in the periodic table.

-3) Add a second unit test for the Poisson solver in ``test_tinydft.py``.
+2) Add a second unit test for the Poisson solver in ``test_tinydft.py``.
 The current unit test checks if the Poisson solver can correctly compute the electrostatic potential of a spherical exponential density distribution (Slater-type).
 Add a similar test for a Gaussian density distribution.
 Use the ``erf`` function from ``scipy.special`` to compute the analytic result.
    See
    https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.erf.html#scipy.special.erf

+3) At the moment, the DFT calculations assume spin-unpolarized densities, which mainly affects the exchange-correlation energy.
+Change the code to work with spin-polarized densities.
+For this, also the occupation numbers for each angular momentum and principal quantum number should be split into a spin-up and spin-down occupation number.

 4) Change the external potential to take into account the finite extent of the nucleus.
 You can use a Gaussian density distribution.
 Write a